Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Identification number of the change entry.
 The ID number is automatically assigned by the system.

 - ![Undo](/Assets/Icons/Undo01.png "[Undo]") (Undo)
   Click this button to undo the selected change(s).
-An additional message is displayed to confirm the change reversion.
+A confirmation window is displayed to confirm the change reversion.
 This button is only displayed, when the checkbox of a change entry is selected.

 ### Edit product - UCS Lager